nginxinc/kubernetes-ingress/examples/ingress-resources/proxy-set-headers/README.md

 ### Example 1: Setting a Single Custom Header With Default Value

-In the following example, the ``nginx.org/proxy-set-headers`` annotation is used to set a single custom header named `X-Forwarded-ABC`.
+In the following example, the ``nginx.org/proxy-set-headers`` annotation is used to set a single custom header named `X-Forwarded-ABC`:

 ```yaml
 apiVersion: networking.k8s.io/v1